 Ensures Resource Cleanup

 When working with resources like file streams, network sockets, or database connections, failing to close them properly can lead to memory leaks and performance issues.
-The finally
+The finally block guarantees that these resources are released, even if an exception occurs.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 |